mariobro-3/Tanks/README.md

 A modern HTML5 remake of the classic artillery tank battle game, featuring physics-based projectile mechanics, terrain deformation, and AI opponents.
 Built with TypeScript, HTML5 Canvas, and packaged as a desktop application using Electron.

+THIS GAME HAS BUGS, ITS NOT PERFECT, PLAY AND DEVELOP AT YOUR OWN RISK.
+I had fun making it and thats all that matters to me.
+Enjoy.
+-mariobro-3

 ![Tanks Modern](https://img.shields.io/badge/version-0.0.0-blue)
 ![TypeScript](https://img.shields.io/badge/TypeScript-5.8-blue)
 ![Electron](https://img.shields.io/badge/Electron-38.1-blue)